godaddy/asherah/java/app-encryption/README.md

 KeyManagementService keyManagementService = AwsKeyManagementServiceImpl.newBuilder(regionMap, "us-east-1").build();
 ```

-Starting with version 0.3.0 it is possible to specify AWS KMS client factory to be used:
+It is possible to specify AWS KMS client factory to be used, instead of default one:
 ```java
 // Define AWS KMS client factory
 AwsKmsClientFactory awsKmsClientFactory = ...;